sjmyuan/sjmyuan.github.io/_drafts/free-monad.md

 }
 ```

 Here we don't have any restriction for `F[_]` which mean it can not be a functor or monad.
-What if we required it's a functor?
+What if we require it's a functor?
 We found we can make `Impure` simpler, because we can apply `f` directly to `fa` with `map`, then the type will be `F[Free[F, B]]` and `Free` monad become

 ```scala